-Notes of these early discussions will be added to the pupil's record and given to their parents.
+Notes of these early discussions will be added to the pupil's record.

 We will notify parents when it is decided that a pupil will receive SEND support.

 5.4 Assessing and reviewing pupils' progress towards outcomes

 We will follow the graduated approach and the four-part-cycle of assess, plan, do, review.
 The class teacher will work with the SENCo to carry out a clear analysis of the pupil's needs.
 This will draw on: